jmporchet/bananas-events/README.md

 Type ```/padel next``` to see the next event

-## Roadmap
+## Contributing

-- possibility to unregister for an event
+- fix the tests by mocking the database data

+- replace the file store database on which this BotKit implementation relies by a table in the app's SQlite database.

-- implement a database persistance for the attendance
+- implement a database persistance for the attendance tracking

+- add button to unregister from an event

-- list upcoming events and sort them by date
+- list upcoming events and sort them by date, with their corresponding attendance

+- add configurable event reminders

+- add the events to people's Google/Outlook calendars once they register

 - manage payments among participants (enter total amount, split by number of participants, send paypal link as DM)

-- decouple the localtunnel command line app from the bot and import it as a npm package
+- decouple the localtunnel command line app from the bot on development

-- add the events to people's Google/Outlook calendars

 Made with love in [Codeworks](http://www.codeworks.me)